Where to Find Good HVAC Help

 Last updated in November 2019

 Replacing your home’s heating or cooling equipment costs thousands of dollars.
 Even on cool days, such expenses could make you hot under the collar.
 So it makes sense to maintain your current equipment properly and get good repairs when needed.
 When you do need new stuff, you’ll want to work with a company that offers the best possible advice and prices.
 Our evaluations of area heating and air-conditioning services for quality and price will help you find a competent contractor.
 We also offer advice on how to evaluate equipment choices and deal with whichever company you hire.

-Many area heating and air-conditioning services consistently provide high-quality work: several of the companies were rated “superior” for “overall quality” by 90 percent or more of the customers who rated them.
-But our Ratings Tables also reveal that some heating and air-conditioning customers get burned by shoddy service: some companies received “superior” ratings from only 60 percent or fewer of their surveyed customers.
+Many area heating and air-conditioning services consistently provide high-quality work: Several companies were rated “superior” for “overall quality” by 90 percent or more of their surveyed customers.
+But our Ratings Tables also reveals that some customers get burned by shoddy service: some companies received “superior” overall ratings from only 60 percent or fewer of their surveyed customers.

 Our Ratings Tables also shows counts of complaints we gathered from the Consumer Protection Division of the Washington Office of the Attorney General for a recent two-year period and complaint rates relative to the volume of work companies do.
 Click here for more information on reported complaint counts and rates.